-- The AI Startup Lab offers students in the field the opportunity to work on a real-life artificial intelligence business challenge set by a corporate partner, providing coaching and infrastructure, plus the potential of gaining the challenger as a launching customer.
+- The ACE AI Lab offers students in the field the opportunity to work on a real-life artificial intelligence business challenge set by a corporate partner, providing coaching and infrastructure, plus the potential of gaining the challenger as a launching customer.

 - Econnections is a five-month accelerator programme for e-commerce startups and scale-ups that focus on bringing sustainable solutions to the sector.
 It includes tailor-made support for sales, technology, finance, tax and legal, and talent, and matches participants to partners to initiate pilot projects.

 Female empowerment and minority programmes

 Startup incubators and accelerators that are run by women and other traditionally marginalised groups face specific social and/or cultural challenges.
 A number of programmes in Amsterdam and beyond are specifically designed to support these groups.

 - WaiACCELERATE is the first ethical leadership and business acceleration programme aimed at female innovators in the fields of AI, machine learning and data science.